 In addition, there must be a reasonable expectation that the vocational rehabilitation services will benefit the person in terms of employment.
 Clients are entitled to vocational counseling and guidance, job development, placement and follow-up.

 In cases where economic need can be demonstrated, college students with disabilities may be eligible for compensation of tuition and required fees, books and supplies, physical restoration and supportive devices.
-Severely disabled students may also be eligible to receive financial help with room and board costs, mobility assistance, note-takers, tutors and attendant care.
+Severely disabled students may also be eligible to receive financial help with housing and food costs, mobility assistance, note-takers, tutors and attendant care.

 More information about financial aid can be found in “The Guide to Federal Student Aid,” a publication of the U.S. Department of Education, or “College For All Texans,” a publication of the Texas Higher Education Coordinating Board.
 These documents are available upon request through the ASU Office of Financial Aid and Scholarships.